This is part of the story of my reconstructed Weltklang baritone. Since it could be of some general interest, it is

 By and large that's again the same impression that Eric Veldkamp and Stephen Howard try to describe.
 The tendency is clear: the energy loss that a vibrating wall produces must be prevented.
 In matters of damping, probably the same holds true as in intonation, namely that the upper part of the instrument is of prime importance because a full octave of pressure antinodes is located here.

 |Clay of course cannot be used as a permanent material.
 Though fit for an experiment, something else had to be looked for.
 The next step was made by attaching lead rings to the crook and upper bow.
 These were placed at the pressure antinodes and attached to the instrument by a thick double-sided adhesive tape.

 The effect on sonority with the lead rings clearly is similar to that of the clay.
 It remains yet hard to compare both states correctly.
-Nonetheless, judging by a couple of known difficulties, such as downward intervals of more than an octave, the difference in sonority between D2 and D1 (which tends to be small, indicating that there is a rather strong second partial involved) and the evenness in sonority in the bottom end of the first register, the final judgement still is a positive one.
+Nonetheless, judging by a couple of known difficulties, such as downward intervals of more than an octave, the difference in sonority between D2 and D1 (which tends to be small, indicating that there is a rather strong second partial in the D1) and the evenness in sonority in the bottom end of the first register, the final judgement still is a positive one.

 |For a couple of years the lead rings have been a part of the instrument, but were then replaced by a thick glue-lined heat shrink tube.